sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

         ○ Learn about CSS modules and their benefits
         ○ Use Sass for advanced styling
         ○ Material-UI Framework: Leverage Material-UI for pre-designed components and consistent theming (in detail)
-    • Performance Optimization (Intro):
-        ○ Understand the basics of React.memo for optimizing component rendering (details in Advanced Track)

     • Redux/Context API:
         ○ Manage global state and structure application flow